albertbregonia/PANDA/README.md

   - Using `;sc <script-name>`, users can display the source code for any saved script
   <br>
 - Modularity
-  - A `CogTemplate.py` file is included in the `util` folder to allow any user to easily generate their own custom cog for Panda™ and append it seamlessly to the system
+  - A [`CogTemplate.py`](https://github.com/albertbregonia/PANDA/blob/main/util/CogTemplate.py) file is included in [`util`](https://github.com/albertbregonia/PANDA/tree/main/util) to allow any user to easily create their own custom cog for Panda™ and append it seamlessly to the system
   - The only requirement being that `;botload` needs to be ran every time the bot is restarted in order to load custom cogs
   <br>
 - Man-db Integration